jemmy512/book-notes/linux/linux-proc.md

 ## time_namespace

 Time namespaces virtualize the values of two system clocks:
-* CLOCK_MONOTONIC, a nonsettable clock that represents monotonic time  since—as described  by  POSIX—"some unspecified  point in the past"
+* CLOCK_MONOTONIC, a nonsettable clock that represents monotonic time  since-as described  by  POSIX-"some unspecified  point in the past"

 * CLOCK_BOOTTIME, a nonsettable clock that is identical to CLOCK_MONOTONIC, except that it also includes any time that the system is suspended.